makersacademy/airport_challenge/domain_model.md

 So I can get passenger to a destination
 I want to instruct a plane to land at an airport

+### 2.
+As an air traffic controller
+So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

 # Nouns in Use Stories
 - Controller
 - Passenger